vincehoward/throwie/README.md

 And it is set up!

-From here you can right-click a file in windows explorer and got to 'Send to' and then to throwie - shortcut.
+From here you can right-click a file in windows explorer and go to 'Send to' and then to throwie - shortcut.
 Your file will upload and open automatically in your browser and the link will be put in your clipboard, ready to be pasted!